torvalds/linux/Documentation/firmware-guide/acpi/dsd/graph.rst

-_DSD (Device Specific Data) [7] is a predefined ACPI device configuration object that can be used to convey information on hardware features which are not specifically covered by the ACPI specification [1][6].
+_DSD (Device Specific Data) [7] is a predefined ACPI device configuration object that can be used to convey information on hardware features which are yest specifically covered by the ACPI specification [1][6].
 There are two _DSD extensions that are relevant for graphs: property [4] and hierarchical data extensions [5].
-The property extension provides generic key-value pairs whereas the hierarchical data extension supports nodes with references to other nodes, forming a tree.
-The nodes in the tree may contain properties as defined by the property extension.
-The two extensions together provide a tree-like structure with zero or more properties (key-value pairs) in each node of the tree.
+The property extension provides generic key-value pairs whereas the hierarchical data extension supports yesdes with references to other yesdes, forming a tree.
+The yesdes in the tree may contain properties as defined by the property extension.
+The two extensions together provide a tree-like structure with zero or more properties (key-value pairs) in each yesde of the tree.

-The data structure may be accessed at runtime by using the device_* and fwnode_* functions defined in include/linux/fwnode.h .
+The data structure may be accessed at runtime by using the device_* and fwyesde_* functions defined in include/linux/fwyesde.h .

-Fwnode represents a generic firmware node object.
+Fwyesde represents a generic firmware yesde object.
 It is independent on the firmware type.
-In ACPI, fwnodes are _DSD hierarchical data extensions objects.
-A device's _DSD object is represented by an fwnode.
+In ACPI, fwyesdes are _DSD hierarchical data extensions objects.
+A device's _DSD object is represented by an fwyesde.

 The data structure may be referenced to elsewhere in the ACPI tables by using a hard reference to the device itself and an index to the